 “When the veil opens up, you run the risk of dropping spores onto the surface of the bed,” Potter explains.
 “There’s some indication that this will interfere with further production, and also it’s of concern because of cosmetic problems.
 The spores have a black inky oily appearance that ends up on the surface of other caps, and ends up being sort of problematic.”

-While the three day period that transpires between pinning and full development provides a general sense of when to harvest your shrooms, it’s even more essential to know how to identify the perfect time to pick.
+While the three day period that transpires between pinning and full development provides a general sense of when to harvest magic mushrooms, it’s even more essential to know how to identify the perfect time to pick.

 Experienced growers like Potter typically prefer to follow each mushroom individually, waiting for each to reach its full potential before harvesting them.
 Harvesting them all at once may save more time, but you’ll end up with a less bountiful or premature yield.